lexpaval/LxMultiTool/README.md

  - Properly handle fastboot and adb output text for more user friendliness
  - Add more Code Comments
  - Add context menus for refresh and detele files in some menus
- - Use layouts so you can resize the menus
  - Add messages when you want to save files with a name that already exists
  - Add APK Install functionality